labordynamicsinstitute/replicability-training/jira-workflow-training.md

   - the repository name should be the name of the JIRA issue (e.g., `aearep-123`)
   - Be sure that `aeaverification` is always the "owner" of the report on Bitbucket.
 - [ ] populate the repository with the latest version of the [template](https://github.com/AEADataEditor/replication-template)
+  - Delete (`git rm`) unused files from the template!
+Example: `git rm README.md template-config.R` if the replication archive does not contain any R files (you can do this at any time before writing the **Preliminary Report**)
-  - delete unused files from the template!
-Then `git add` those that you keep around
+  - Then `git add` those that you keep around
   - The root of the repository should contain only our files (i.e., REPLICATION.md, etc.) and the manuscript files (main manuscript, any online appendices and README files provided through the JIRA ticket)
 - [ ] Then fill out the following fields in the Jira ticket (some may be pre-populated):
   - [ ] `Code provenance` In almost all cases, this is the openICPSR repo for which you will have received a notification email.